topocm/topocm_content/src/w0_background/band_structures.md

 The trick to doing this is a neat theorem called Bloch's theorem.
 Bloch's theorem is the key to understanding electrons in a crystal.
 The defining property of a crystal is that the atomic positions repeat in a periodic manner in space.
-We account for ALL the atoms in the crystal by first identifying a group of orbitals labelled by $l$ called the **unit-cell**.
+We account for ALL the atoms in the crystal by first identifying a finite group of orbitals called the **unit-cell**.
-We construct the crystal by translating the unit cell by a discrete set of vectors called lattice vectors to $n$.
+We choose the unit-cell so that we can construct the crystal by translating the unit cell by a discrete set of vectors called lattice vectors to $n$.
+We label the orbitals in the unit-cell by the index $l$, which takes a finite set of values.
 By combining the unit cell and the lattice vectors, we  construct positions $a=(l,n)$ of all the orbitals in the crystal.
 For our example of an atomic ring of size $N$, the index $l$ wouldn't be needed since there is only one orbital per unit-cell and $n$ would take values $1$ to $N$.